fhircast/sandbox.js/README.md

-# FHIRcast Playground
+# FHIRcast JavaScript Playground
-JavaScript stack (Node.js) sandbox for FHIRcast.
+JavaScript utilities for FHIRcast.

 This is a WIP implementation of the FHIRcast proposal.